yourlocaljosh/quicktrain/README.md

 - Encyclopedia featuring our favorite exercises for EVERY muscle group
 - sleek :p

-made with React, Motion, Tailwind CSS, Vite
+A project made by Josh with React, Motion, Tailwind CSS, Vite